The Ultimate Guide to Internships

-Internships provide students with the opportunity to gain experience in a professional environment.
-Internships also help learners determine if a particular career path is a good fit.
+Internships give students the opportunity to earn academic credit and gain experience in a professional environment.
+Internships also help learners determine whether a particular career path is a good fit for them.

 Additionally, internships help students make professional connections that can materialize into job offers.
-Even if an internship does not translate into a job offer, students still gain professional training they would not get within the walls of a traditional classroom.
+Even if an internship does not translate into a job offer, students still gain professional training they would not get in a traditional classroom.

 What Are the Benefits of an Internship?

-Whether you pursue paid or unpaid internships, these experiences bolster your resume/CV to help you obtain a position that pays well and is relevant to your degree.
-The following sections highlight five major internship benefits.
+Whether you pursue a paid or unpaid internship, these experiences bolster your resume and cover letter to help you land a position that pays well and is relevant to your degree.

 The most obvious benefit to an internship is gaining industry experience.
 You might occupy an administrative position and handle routine office duties or help company leadership plan events and develop special projects.

-If your degree is in the sciences, an internship is a great way to develop research competencies.
-You can work with experienced scientists in the field or in a laboratory to gather test samples, analyze data, and prepare reports.
+If your degree is in the social sciences, an internship is a great way to develop research competencies.
+You can work with experienced scientists in the field or in a lab to gather test samples, analyze data, and prepare reports.

-Students often pursue multiple internships throughout their college careers and after graduation to explore different industries.
-You can effectively test out a career and assess if it aligns with your personal interests, professional goals, and financial needs.
+Students often pursue internships during college and shortly after graduating to explore different industries.
+You can effectively test out a career and see whether it aligns with your personal interests, professional goals, and financial needs.

-These experiences can fuel your desire to work in a field, perhaps for a specific organization.
-An internship can also demonstrate that a career has unanticipated long-term responsibilities and drawbacks.
+Internship experiences can fuel your desire to work in a field, perhaps for a specific organization.
+They can also demonstrate that a career has unanticipated long-term responsibilities and drawbacks.

 In addition to providing professional training, internships act as a career pipeline for organizations and industries.
-For many industries, an internship is an extended job interview.
-If an intern establishes a strong reputation while building a network of advocates within the organization, a job offer could materialize.
+For many fields, an internship is an extended job interview.
+If an intern establishes a strong reputation while building a network of advocates within the organization, a job offer could be on the table.